ggfincke/loom/docs/comment-style.md

 # * Important function description (capitalize first letter after *)
 def important_function():

 # !
-Deprecated method, do not use
+Deprecated method, do not use (we shouldn't have these anyways)
 def old_method():

 # ?
 Should this method be exposed in the public API?
 def questionable_method():

 # todo refactor this method so that it conforms to the API
+# or todo for another feature/fix/expansion down the line
 def needs_work():
 ```